sjgaughran/amnh-museumomics/README.md

 In  this figure, red signifies assignment into a cluster.
 The blue marks where these assignments match with our previous estimates of clustering (in the k-means algorithm).
 Looks like the modern samples are clustering together and the and historical samples are clustering together!

+We know from the paper that there is variation within these groups- North vs South and historical vs modern.
+So let's take a look at another value of K, and see the variation within these two distinct groups.

+`dapc1 <- dapc(data, grp$grp)`

+Now choose a K of 4, and retain ~80 PCs.

+`scatter(dapc1,scree.da=FALSE,bg="white",pch=20,cell=0,cstar=0,col=myCol,solid=.4, cex=3,clab=0,leg=TRUE,txt.leg=paste("Cluster",1:2))`

+Interesting!
+Let's see which samples are in which group.

+`assignplot(dapc1, cex.lab = 0.4)`

+So there is a North/South and Historical/Modern divide!

 ## Assessing population structure with sNMF in LEA ##